JoHoop/personal-website-react/README.md

 Feel free to fork this project and customize it with your own information and style.

+Refer to the [Material UI docs](https://material-ui.com/customization/theming/) for guidance on how to quickly customize the themes, components and colors to suit your tastes.

 If you improve the app in any way a pull request would be very much appreciated ✌️

 ## Available Scripts